-- 6. The results of the Faculty Course Survey (Appendix F) and any letters and testimonials and an indication whether solicited or not solicited.
-The member shall provide information about measures of respondent confidentiality with regard to student evaluations, except in the case of the Faculty Course Survey (Appendix F); - 7.
-A record of the member's special contribution to any teaching, including teaching awards, publications and presentations, instructional development grants, participation in conferences and seminars on education/pedagogy; - 8.
+- including directing and coordinating programs, guest lectures, and other presentations; - 6.
+The results of the Faculty Course Survey (Appendix F) and any letters and testimonials and an indication whether solicited or not solicited.
+The applicant shall provide information about measures of respondent confidentiality with regard to student evaluations, except in the case of the Faculty Course Survey (Appendix F); - 7.
+A record of the applicant's special contribution to any teaching, including teaching awards, publications and presentations, instructional development grants, participation in conferences and seminars on education/pedagogy; - 8.
 All teaching assessments (where available) as well as any responses to those assessments and any letters giving reasons for non-assessments; - 9.
-A candidate may submit any other material that the Faculty member deems relevant to his/her teaching role. - D. Evidence of SRC activities, which may include, but is not limited to the following: - 1.
-A statement of the faculty member's philosophy, objectives and methods of SRC; - 2.
-Single copies of the SRC works the member wishes to have considered in the examination of the application, it being understood that the member may attach a clear and detailed description of these works when the works are such that their physical submission is not practical; - 3.
-Examples of published reviews of the member's published work; - 4.
+An applicant may submit any other material that they deem relevant to their teaching role. - D. Evidence of SRC activities, which may include, but is not limited to the following: - 1.
+A statement of the applicant's philosophy, objectives and methods of SRC; - 2.
+Single copies of the SRC works the applicant wishes to have considered in the examination of the application, it being understood that the applicant may attach a clear and detailed description of these works when the works are such that their physical submission is not practical; - 3.
+Examples of published reviews of the applicant's published work; - 4.
 Letters of testimonial and an indication of whether solicited or unsolicited; - 5.
 A list of relevant awards and/or grants from University or external sources. - 6.
-A candidate may submit any other material that he/she deems relevant to his/her SRC role, including evidence relating to the quality and influence of the member's SRC. - E. Description of contributions of Service to the University and outside professional activities.
+An applicant may submit any other material that they deem relevant to their SRC role, including evidence relating to the quality and influence of the applicant's SRC.